upkie/upkie/docs/gym-environments.md

 # Gym environments {#environments}

-Upkie has reinforcement learning environments following the [Gymnasium API](https://gymnasium.farama.org/).
-All of them are single-threaded (in return, they run as-is both in simulation and on real robots).
+Upkie has reinforcement learning environments following the [Gymnasium](https://gymnasium.farama.org/) API.
+All of them are single-threaded and run as-is in both simulation and on real robots.

-Each environment has its own observation and action spaces, but all of them provide access to full spine observation (detailed in @ref observations) via the ``info`` dictionary returned by their ``reset`` and ``step`` functions.
+Each environment has its own observation and action spaces, but all of them provide access to full spine observation via the ``info`` dictionary returned by their ``reset`` and ``step`` functions.
+See @ref observations for details.

 ## Ground velocity {#ground-velocity-env}